thrillstone/solace-decode/README.md

 ## Actions

 ### Save a Message
-Publish a message to topic `message` whose payload that has the structure of `{"id": "abc", "payload": "blah"}`.
+Publish a message to topic `channels/<channelId>/messages` whose payload that has the structure of `{"id": "abc", "payload": "blah"}`.
 This will store the message in MongoDB and index it in Elasticsearch.

-### Get and Log a Message on the Server
-Publish a message with any payload (can't be `null`) to topic `print/message/{id}` where `{id}` is the message ID.

-### Provision a Queue & Save It
+### Send an Message Click Event
-Publish a message to topic `provision/queue` whose payload is the queue name.
-This will store the message in MariaDB.
+Publish a message to topic `messages/<messageId>/actions/click` with a `{}` payload to increment the click count for the given message ID.

 # Developer Resources